How to Become an Account Manager from Customer Service

 See your route from customer service to account management

 Upload your resume with “Account Manager” as your target role.
-Seeker shows you what transfers, what's missing, and which bridge roles get you there.
+Seeker maps your skills against 2,352 AM openings and shows you what transfers, what's missing, and which bridge roles get you there.
 Free, 60 seconds, no account.

 Analyze your route